tkz-sty/tkz-doc/README.md

 ## How to use it

-1. If you want to compile the documentation of a `tkz-*` package, yuo need to use the lualatex engine.
+1. If you want to compile the documentation of a `tkz-*` package, you need to use the lualatex engine.

+## History

+- v 1.43 Correction of bug about the color.
+Remove the library `babel` of `TikZ`
-2. I added in the version 1.4, an option called `cadre`.
+- v 1.42 I added in the version 1.4, an option called `cadre`.
 If you want to draw the frame of the cover, you need to use this option.
 In this case, you need to install the font `orna4`.
 By default, no frame.

 ## Author